NEW TO THE CLERKS OFFICE - Mail-In Renewal Notary Public Application

 The Jackson County Superior Court Clerk’s office now offers mail-in renewal notary public applications.
 For the safety and well-being of the public, Jackson County Superior Court Clerk’s office, in conjunction with the Georgia Superior Court Clerks’ Cooperative Authority, is now able to offer this mail-in renewal service.

-To apply, go to www.gsccca.org and select the Georgia Notary Online Application link.
+To apply, go to the Georgia Superior Court Clerks' Cooperative Authority (GSCCCA) website.
 Fill out the Mail-in Renewal application online, authorize payment, and print a copy.
 Follow the instructions from the application packet and mail to the Superior Court Clerk’s office for processing.
 If you have expired and are over 30 days from your expiration date, you will need to apply again as a new notary.

 We hope that you find this service to be beneficial as the Jackson County Superior Court Clerk’s office continues to explore and implement new ways to improve services delivered to the citizens of Jackson County.